-Captain Eric Dietz, a native of Wickliffe, Ohio, earned a Bachelor of Science Degree in Aeronautics from Miami University – Oxford, Ohio where he also received his commission through the NROTC program.
-In March 2014, he assumed duties as Commanding Officer, Navy Information Operations Command (NIOC) Norfolk, VA and Commander, Task Force 1030.
+Captain Eric Dietz, a native of Wickliffe, Ohio, earned a Bachelor of Science Degree in Aeronautics from Miami University – Oxford, Ohio where he also received his commission through the NROTC Program in May 1989.
+Captain Dietz is the Commanding Officer of Navy Information Operations Command (NIOC) Norfolk, VA and Commander, Task Force 1030.
 NIOC Norfolk advances Information Operations warfighting capabilities for Naval and Joint Forces through Fleet training, strategic and operational planning support, doctrine development and database management.

-Upon commissioning in May 1989, he received Naval Flight Officer training at Training Squadrons TEN and EIGHTY-SIX, Naval Air Station Pensacola, Florida and earned his wings in July 1990.
-Following Aviation Electronic Warfare Training and SERE school, he reported to Tactical Electronic Attack Squadron ONE TWO NINE (VAQ-129) at Naval Air Station Whidbey Island, Washington and was designated an EA6B Prowler Electronic Countermeasures Officer in October 1991.
+Upon commissioning, he completed Naval Flight Officer training at Training Squadrons TEN and EIGHTY-SIX, Naval Air Station Pensacola, Florida and earned his wings in July 1990.
+Following Aviation Electronic Warfare Training, he reported to Tactical Electronic Attack Squadron ONE TWO NINE (VAQ-129) at Naval Air Station Whidbey Island, Washington and was designated an EA-6B PROWLER Electronic Countermeasures Officer in October 1991.

-In the spring of 1997, he reported to USS SOUTH CAROLINA (CGN 37) in Norfolk, Virginia in April 1997 and served as OUTBOARD Division Officer, making deployments to the Mediterranean and Caribbean Seas.
-Subsequent to SOUTH CAROLINA’s deactivation in August 1999, he transferred to Commander, US Atlantic Fleet, Norfolk, Virginia where he served in the Cryptologic/Information Warfare Directorate as the Cryptologic Readiness and Requirements Officer, and Cryptologic Current Operations Officer until April 2002.
+In the spring of 1997, he reported to USS SOUTH CAROLINA (CGN 73) in Norfolk, Virginia as the OUTBOARD Division Officer, making deployments to the Mediterranean and Caribbean Seas.
+He then transferred to Commander, US Atlantic Fleet, Norfolk, Virginia in 1999 where he served in the Cryptologic/Information Warfare Directorate as the Cryptologic Readiness and Requirements Officer and Cryptologic Current Operations Officer.

-Captain Dietz’ decorations include the Air Medal (1 Strike/Flight), Navy and Marine Corps Meritorious Service Medal (2 gold stars), Navy and Marine Corps Commendation Medal (3 gold stars), and various other unit an personal awards.
+Captain Dietz’ awards include the Defense Superior Service Medal, Navy and Marine Corps Meritorious Service Medal (third award), Air Medal (1 Strike/Flight), Navy and Marine Corps Commendation Medal (fourth award), and various campaign, unit and service awards.